 Fort Myers, Florida was a place I’d never really dreamed of visiting.
 Now I want to move there (no joke)!
 After a great deal using points on nonstop flights to Southwest Florida, I found myself researching a place I knew little about.
 Two themes I kept finding in my research were “great beaches” and “great sunsets.”
 I made it my goal to experience the best of both!
 That said, here are 4 great family beaches near Fort Myers, Florida.

 Fort Myers Beach

-Well, of course!
 Fort Myers Beach felt like a mix of Bob Marley and Bob Dole!
 Ha!
 The northern end of the island is home to numerous bars and restaurants that let you dine or drink beachside.
 The southern end of the island is mostly home to condos and quiet beaches.
-North or south, a sunset view is on the horizon (literally) and you’ll be glad you’ll pulled up a chair.
+North or south, a sunset view is on the horizon (literally) and you’ll be glad to pull up a chair.